 How to Apply

-Applications are now being accepted for the Varsity Trust Scholarships for the academic year 2013/14 for those planning to undertake postgraduate study in journalism.
+Applications have now close for the Varsity Trust Scholarships for the academic year 2016/17.

 Students may apply before any offer to study has been received, but any award will be conditional of the applicant being successful in receiving an offer of study from their chosen institution and taking up a place on an approved course in journalism.